 3. Give it away

 Can the item be recycled?
 Would it make somebody else happy?
 Soft toys can be gifted to children.
 Clothes can be donated.
-Small knick-knacks can be sold at flea markets, or given away to someone who has more space and wants to decorate.
-You can even re-work them into new items, changing them into something that will fit with your current decor.
+Small knick-knacks can be sold at markets or given away to someone who has more space and wants to decorate.
+You can even upcycle them into new items, changing them into something that will fit with your current decor.

 4. Memories will stick